Nikolai Pavlovich

-Nikolai Pavlovich (Bulgarian: Николай Павлович; 9 December 1835, Svishtov – 13 February 1894, Sofia) was a Bulgarian Nationalist painter, lithographer and illustrator.
+Nikolai Pavlovich (Bulgarian: Николай Павлович; 9 December 1835, Svishtov – 13 February 1894, Sofia) was a Bulgarian romantic nationalist painter, lithographer and illustrator.

 Biography

 He was the son of Hristaki Pavlovich, a teacher and writer of the Bulgarian National Revival.
 His earliest works were illustrations for the Atlas Cosmobiographique and Atlas Meteorlogique; books by Dr. Petar Beron that were later published in Paris.
 With the money he made from them, he was able to study in Vienna and at the Academy of Fine Arts, Munich, where he graduated in 1858.
 His meticulous attention to detail, especially in his portraits, soon won him many offers of employment.